kbilsted/CodeQualityAndReadability/Articles/Design/StepwiseRefinementOfCode.md

 ## 1. Introduction

-This article chronicles a real session of reading and step-wise refining a piece of code from the.
+This article chronicles a real session of reading and step-wise refining a piece of code from the beginning.

  Let me stress, that the refinements are made in small and safe increments.
 Each of which denotes a safe place to stop.
 Safety is of utmost importance.
 When you are afraid of making change in the fear of breaking something, you refrain from making them.